rkka02/thinker-agent/.core/tasks/solution-iteration.md

 **Phase 1D: Universal Refinement Activities**
 - **Solution Category Integration**:
-  - **Web Search**: "solution category combination {current categories} synergy optimization across domains"
+  - **Web Search**: Research solution category combination and synergy optimization across domains for current categories
   - Systematically combine and orchestrate multiple solution categories for breakthrough impact
 - **Creative Breakthrough Enhancement**:
-  - **Web Search**: "creative enhancement {solution approach} breakthrough achievement strategies"
+  - **Web Search**: Find creative enhancement and breakthrough achievement strategies for the solution approach
   - Apply synectics, lateral thinking, and creative analogies for exponential improvement
 - **Solution Portfolio Rebalancing**:
-  - **Web Search**: "solution portfolio optimization {complexity level} strategic balance universal"
+  - **Web Search**: Research solution portfolio optimization and universal strategic balance for the complexity level
   - Rebalance solution portfolio across foundation/extension/transformation approaches for optimal impact
 - **Universal Constraint Leverage**:
-  - **Web Search**: "constraint-based solutions {current constraints} breakthrough transformation universal"
+  - **Web Search**: Explore constraint-based solutions and universal breakthrough transformation for current constraints
   - Transform current constraints into advantages and solution drivers across any domain
 - **Cross-Domain Pattern Application**:
-  - **Web Search**: "cross-domain solution enhancement {solution domain} pattern application from other fields"
+  - **Web Search**: Research cross-domain solution enhancement and pattern application from other fields for the solution domain
   - Apply successful patterns from other fields and domains to enhance current solutions

 #### Phase 2: USGS-Enhanced Critical Review & Analysis
 **Universal Solution Framework Validation Process**:

 **Phase 2A: Universal Framework Benchmarking**
-- **Web Search**: "morphological analysis benchmarks {solution domain} effectiveness examples across fields"
+- **Web Search**: Find morphological analysis benchmarks and effectiveness examples across fields for the solution domain
-- **Web Search**: "creative problem solving validation methods {solution approach} systematic verification"
+- **Web Search**: Research creative problem solving validation methods and systematic verification for the solution approach
-- **Web Search**: "synectics assessment {field} metaphor-driven impact measurement"
+- **Web Search**: Explore synectics assessment and metaphor-driven impact measurement in the field
-- **Web Search**: "solution category benchmarks {complexity} portfolio optimization standards universal"
+- **Web Search**: Research solution category benchmarks and universal portfolio optimization standards for the complexity level
-- **Web Search**: "constraint-based solution validation {domain} transformation success metrics across disciplines"
+- **Web Search**: Research constraint-based solution validation and transformation success metrics across disciplines for the domain
 - **Capture**: Universal solution framework benchmarks and validation standards

 **Phase 2B: Universal Solution Risk & Failure Mode Research**
-- **Web Search**: "morphological analysis failure modes {selected categories} common risks patterns"
+- **Web Search**: Find morphological analysis failure modes and common risk patterns for selected categories
-- **Web Search**: "creative problem solving implementation failures {domain} method application mistakes"
+- **Web Search**: Research creative problem solving implementation failures and method application mistakes in the domain
-- **Web Search**: "synectics pitfalls {field} metaphor-driven challenges"
+- **Web Search**: Explore synectics pitfalls and metaphor-driven challenges in the field
-- **Web Search**: "solution category misalignment {complexity} portfolio balance failures"
+- **Web Search**: Research solution category misalignment and portfolio balance failures for the complexity level
-- **Web Search**: "constraint solution risks {approach} transformation failure patterns universal"
+- **Web Search**: Find constraint solution risks and universal transformation failure patterns for the approach
 - **Capture**: Universal solution-specific failure patterns and mitigation strategies

 **Phase 2C: USGS Framework-Informed Critical Analysis**

 1. **Solution Category Effectiveness Assessment**:
-   - **Web Search**: "solution category effectiveness {current categories} field success validation"
+   - **Web Search**: Research solution category effectiveness and field success validation for current categories
    - Which solution categories are working effectively and why (validated by cross-domain cases)?
    - What are the synergies between applied solution categories (confirmed by orchestration research)?
    - How does current solution category selection compare to successful benchmarks across disciplines?

 2. **Morphological Analysis Validation & Gap Assessment**:
-   - **Web Search**: "morphological analysis validation {applied parameters} effectiveness verification"
+   - **Web Search**: Find morphological analysis validation and effectiveness verification for applied parameters
    - Are the applied morphological parameters capturing the complete solution space effectively?
    - What additional solution dimensions could enhance solution completeness (based on cross-domain analysis)?
    - How do current solutions align with successful morphological analysis patterns?

 3. **Creative Breakthrough Assessment & Enhancement Analysis**:
-   - **Web Search**: "creative breakthrough assessment {solution domain} synectics CPS validation"
+   - **Web Search**: Research creative breakthrough assessment and synectics CPS validation for the solution domain
    - What aspects of the solution have true creative breakthrough potential across domains?
    - Which assumptions need challenging for creative improvement (based on synectics research)?
    - How can constraints be reframed to create unexpected advantages?

 4. **Solution Approach Alignment & Portfolio Optimization**:
-   - **Web Search**: "solution approach effectiveness {current balance} portfolio optimization universal"
+   - **Web Search**: Explore solution approach effectiveness and universal portfolio optimization for current balance
    - Is the current foundation/extension/transformation allocation optimal for the problem complexity?
    - How does the solution portfolio balance proven approaches with breakthrough potential?
    - What rebalancing could enhance overall solution impact across domains?

 5. **Universal Constraint Transformation Effectiveness**:
-   - **Web Search**: "constraint solution effectiveness {current constraints} transformation success universal"
+   - **Web Search**: Research constraint solution effectiveness and universal transformation success for current constraints
    - Which constraints have been successfully transformed into advantages across similar problems?
    - What additional constraint-based solution opportunities exist in other domains?
    - How can remaining constraints become stronger solution catalysts universally?

 6. **Implementation & Adaptation Reality Check (Universal-Informed)**:
-   - **Web Search**: "universal solution implementation {framework combination} real-world challenges"
+   - **Web Search**: Find universal solution implementation challenges and real-world applications for framework combinations
    - How difficult is it to implement multiple universal frameworks simultaneously across domains?
    - What universal problem-solving capabilities are required for orchestration success?
    - What could go wrong with solution category orchestration (learned from cross-domain implementations)?